The Holy River: Composition

 The mid-tempo number features a guitar melody without a chorus.
 It climaxes in a searing guitar and Pipe organ solo.

 Critical reception

-British magazine Music Week rated the song three out of five, describing it as "a tasteful, restrained rock ballad stripped of funk pretension.
+David Stubbs from Melody Maker felt the song found TAFKAP "at his most limpid, most William Blake-like, in his sexual mysticism."
+Music Week gave the song three out of five, describing it as "a tasteful, restrained rock ballad stripped of funk pretension.
 Low-key, but still pleasant."
 David Sinclair from The Times wrote, "Gentle pop tune from the scandalously underrated Emancipation album."